microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 cd ..
 ```

 ## Step 7: Classify live video on the Raspberry Pi

 Make sure that a camera is connected to your Pi and run the `tutorial` program.

 You should see a window similar to the screenshot at the top of this page.
 Point your camera at different objects and see how the model classifies them.
 Look at `categories.txt` to see which categories the model is trained to recognize and try to show those objects to the model.
 For quick experimentation, point the camera to your computer screen and have your computer display images of different objects.
-For example, experiment with different dog breeds and different types of African animals.
+For example, experiment with different dog breeds and other types of animals.

-If you copied the full source for [tutorial.cpp](/ELL/tutorials/Getting-Started-with-Image-Classification-in-Cpp/tutorial.cpp),
-you will also see the average time in milliseconds it takes the model to process a frame.
+If you copied the full `tutorial.cpp` file from [here](/ELL/tutorials/Getting-Started-with-Image-Classification-in-Cpp/tutorial.cpp), you will also see the average time in milliseconds it takes the model to process a frame.

 ## Next steps

 The [ELL gallery](/ELL/gallery/) offers different models for image classification.
-Some are slow but accurate, while others are faster and less accurate.
+Some are slow and accurate, while others are faster and less accurate.
 Different models can even lead to different power draw on the Raspberry Pi.
 Repeat the steps above with different models.

 ## Troubleshooting